We are an Eco-School!

 This year, we will once again hold fortnightly eco-club meetings.
 We have twelve new members from Years 1-6.
 We will be updating this page and our school newsletter to tell you all about the fantastic ideas and projects that the children complete.

-Here are some top tips for saving water:
+Here are some top tips for using less plastic in school.

 We welcome any further suggestions on how we can be saving water in school.